jvbonin/yeoman-generator-dizmo/README.md

     yo dizmo my-dizmo --ext-type-script --skip-install
     cd my-dizmo && npm install

-It will create or modify the regular skeleton:
+It will create or modify the files of the regular skeleton:

     my-dizmo $ tree
     .